December 27, 2021

 Design considerations

 When choosing a treehouse design, look for one that does not take more time.
 Building around a tree lends you a circular structure.
-However, creating a curve in a wooden form requires more time than if the treehouse runs together at right angles.
+However, creating a curve in a wooden form requires more time than if the treehouse runs together at right angles.ย

 It results in a large load on one side of the tree.
-That is why you need to balance the tree out on the other side of the trunk if it is not big enough.
+That is why you must balance the tree out on the other side of the trunk if it is not big enough.
 Use a deck or simple landing for a staircase to balance the weight and appearance of the house.

 How do you build a freestanding treehouse?